-The Ultimate Chocolate Chip Cookie Recipe, Six Four, and Other Important Life Updates
+The Ultimate Chocolate Chip Cookie Recipe and Six Four

 My (most recent) deep dive into true crime got started with a crash course on the podcast My Favorite Murder.
 If you're not familiar and even the tiniest bit into true crime, run, don't walk.
 I know I'm a little late to the game here, but trust me, this is definitely a case of the better late than never.
 But alas, this blog isn't about podcasts, it's about books, and so, with MFM playing in my ears, I turned to my bookshelves for a true crime novel I had yet to read.

 I found it in Six Four, which won the Best Japanese Crime Fiction of the Year in 2003.
 While I thought it leaned a little more towards a political drama than crime fiction, it satisfied my craving for a gritty police novel with mystery, intrigue, and, yes, crime.
 I'm betting it'll someday become an HBO mini-series starring lots of cigarettes.
 You heard it here first.